MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Plan_Designer.md

 12. After the column is added to the **Equipment** table, use **Copilot** to enter the following prompts individually:
     - “Add a new text column to the Staff/Employee table called Manager.”
     - “Add a new choice column to the Equipment table called Equipment Type.”
-    - “Add a new choice column to the Equipment table called Equipment Type. “

 Your data model should look like the one listed.